thomasphilipc/roamworks_modbus/README.md

 Known Issues/ Limitations

-If a TCP connection is lost, the device will attempt to reconnect tcp and has no managed method of trying The device does not maintain its previous states on power loss If Internet is not available there is no fallback
+If a TCP connection is lost, the device will attempt to reconnect tcp and has no managed method of trying If Internet is not available there is no fallback

 Future Enhancements

-Change Reporting Rate and Heartbeat interval OTA
-Save states on device in case or restart
 Add SMS Fallback
 Build and Engineering interface
 Log information and make this available